Page created on September 29, 2021. Last updated on November 15, 2021 at 21:36

 Anyway we have good notes for the psych exams, and so you shouldn’t need more than 2 – 5 days in the exam period to prepare for it.
 The exam is not difficult.

 The lectures in gastro are quite poor, and the seminars as well.
 To be honest I didn’t learn gastro well.
 The only notes I know of are Lee’s notes, but it’s a written exam anyway so a lot of time is not necessary to prepare for it.

 Diabetology is your first exam at the 2nd department of internal medicine since internal medicine propedeutics, but rest assured that they’re much nicer at this exam than that one.
 It’s a relatively short exam which focuses on the most important aspects of diabetology.
 You don’t draw topics and there’s no prep time, you’ll only get asked a handful of questions you’ll discuss.
 The lectures and seminars are quite poor, but the notes I’ve written are more than enough.
 You could do this in 1 – 2 days.

 Surgery 2 is another subject I didn’t learn well at all.
 The lectures and seminars are quite poor.
 When I had it it was written, but I believe it will return to being oral from now on.
-At the time of writing I’m finishing my surgery 6th year final notes, which you may use for preparing for the surgery 2 oral exam (but the topics aren’t exactly the same).
+I didn’t write notes for surgery 2 specifically but I wrote for the surgery final (6th year), which includes most (all?) surgery 2 topics.
+You may use them for preparing for the surgery 2 oral exam (but the topics aren’t exactly the same).
 Otherwise you have Lee notes.